 Step 2: Learn about logo design

-Contrary to popular belief, designing a logo on your own is totally doable!
+Contrary to popular belief, designing a company logo on your own is totally doable!
 You don’t need fancy editing software or years of design experience.
-Heck — you can even do it yourself in five minutes with an online logo maker!
+Believe it or not, you can make a logo by yourself in five minutes with an online logo maker!

-But before you start your logo design journey, here’s what you need to know to feel confident about doing it yourself.
+But before you start your logo design journey, here’s what you need to know to feel confident about the process.

 What makes a good logo?